Consumer Driven Health Plan with Health Savings Account

 Eligibility for the CDHP with HSA

-For those who are now eligible for the CDHP with HSA due to the Affordable Care Act (ACA), also referred to as Health Care Reform, please review the following documentation on premium rates and contribution amounts:
+Those eligible for this plan due to the Affordable Care Act (ACA), please review the following for premium rates and contribution amounts:

-With this plan, you pay a deductible ($2,000 for Single and $4,000 for Family level coverage in-network, or $4,000 Single/$8,000 Family out-of-network) first before the plan pays medical and prescription benefits.
-Preventive care and certain generic preventive prescriptions for chronic conditions (asthma, cholesterol, diabetes, and anti-hypertensives) are 100% covered with no deductible or co-pays when using an in-network provider.
-The provider network is the same as the Community Blue PPO plan.
+While you pay a deductible ($2,000/single and $4,000/family for in-network coverage, or $4,000/single and $8,000/family for out-of-network coverage) first before the plan pays medical and prescription benefits, preventive care and certain generic medications for chronic conditions (asthma, cholesterol, diabetes, and anti-hypertensives) are 100% covered with no deductible or co-pays when using an in-network provider.

-The plan limits the maximum amount of expenses you pay in any year to $3,000 for Single and $6,000 for Family level coverage using in-network providers ($6,000 Single/$12,000 Family using out-of-network).
-After your expenses reach that amount, you do not have to pay for any other health care expenses, including prescription drugs.
-With this plan, your premium is lowered by as much as 90%.
+The plan limits the maximum amount of expenses you pay for any covered services to $3,000/single and $6,000/family using in-network providers ($6,000/single and $12,000/family using out-of-network providers).
+After expenses reach this amount, you do not have to pay for any other health care costs, including prescription drugs.

 Tools and Resources

-The following tools and resources can assist you with learning more about the CDHP and HSA, and help you make the right health care decision for your circumstances.
+The following tools and resources can assist you with learning more about the CDHP and HSA.

-When you have made your decision to enroll in the CDHP with HSA, make sure to sign up for both the CDHP AND the HSA (if eligible) during your eligibility period.
-If you don’t sign up for the HSA at the same time that you enroll in the CDHP, you will not have the opportunity to enroll in the HSA until the following open enrollment or if you have a qualifying life event.
+If you enroll in the CDHP, make sure to sign up for both the CDHP AND the HSA (if eligible) during your eligibility period.
+If you don’t sign up for the HSA when you enroll in the CDHP, you will not have the opportunity to enroll in the HSA until the following open enrollment or if you have a qualifying life event.